 Founded by artistic director Ali Pretty, Kinetika has specialised in creating large-scale hand-painted silks for over 20 years.
 They combine world-class design with community projects to produce spectacular outdoor commissions that engage communities and diverse audiences.

 MK Mandalas: Kinetika Flags will feature as part of Milton Keynes Disability Awareness Day, with associated events at The Milton Keynes Rose on 16 July.
-An online gallery and film documenting the project will be created to accompany the project, and open family workshops will take place in July.

-Workshops for children and adults, inspired by the Festival’s MK Mandalas, will run on Saturday 17 and Sunday 18 July.
+FLAG MAKING WORKSHOPS: Workshops for children and adults, inspired by the Festival’s MK Mandalas, will run on Saturday 17 and Sunday 18 July.
 Find out more and book a place here: Flag Workshop

 Dates & Times